dreamportdev/Osdev-Notes/09_Going_Beyond/01_README.md

 As mentioned above each layer is comprised of one or more levels.
 Implementing a TCP/IP stack is beyond our scope and also require a good knowledge of it.
 This paragraph is just a general overview of what are the layers and what we should expect to implement.

-Usually the Network levels should be pretty easy to implement, since it reflect the hardware part of the network.
+Usually the network levels should be pretty easy to implement, since it reflect the hardware part of the network.
 Every layer/level is built on top of the previous, so a packet that is received by a host in the network will climb down the stack and at every level some of the information it contains will be read, stripped from it and the result passed to the level below.
 The same is true also for sending a packet.

 The internet layer is responsible of moving datagrams (packets) in the network, it provides a uniform networking interface that hides the actual topology of the network, or the network connections.
 This is the layer that estabilishes the `inter-networking` and defines the addressing of the netwrok (IP), at this layer we have implemented ICMP and IGMP protocols.